Nick Clooney: Post-Congressional run

 In 2006, Clooney and his son George traveled to Darfur, Sudan, and filmed a documentary, A Journey to Darfur, which was broadcast on American cable TV as well as in United Kingdom and France.
 In 2008, it was released on DVD with the proceeds from its sale being donated to the International Rescue Committee to help the people of Darfur.

 Clooney became an activist for Darfur.
 He has done several open forums and speeches at local high schools in Ohio and Kentucky, and has participated in different rallies for Darfur.
 On March 16, 2007, following a Darfur rally, Clooney was awarded an honorary Class of 1952 diploma from St. Xavier High School, the high school he attended in Cincinnati before moving to California.
 On October 11, 2007, Clooney visited Turpin High School in Cincinnati to talk to students about Darfur.
 The University of Kentucky announced that it would present him with an honorary degree at its 2007 commencement.

 Clooney served as the host of the Dayton Literary Peace Prize awards ceremony in both 2007 and 2008.

 In fall 2008, Clooney joined the faculty at American University in Washington, D.C. as American University School of Communication and Newseum Distinguished Journalist in Residence.
 Clooney's appointment is part of a long-term partnership between the School of Communication and the Newseum, the interactive museum of news in Washington, D.C.
 As part of the school-Newseum partnership, Clooney hosted the fifth annual AU School of Communication-Newseum Reel Journalism Film Festival and other events at the Newseum.
 "After a news career that stretches back to the Eisenhower administration, I'm looking forward to joining American University's School of Communication and the Newseum to work with a new generation of prospective journalists," said Clooney.

 Clooney taught Opinion Writing in fall 2008, and in spring 2009, he taught Films that Changed Us, a new course based on his book, The Movies That Changed Us: Reflections on the Screen (Atria, 2002).
 The book analyzes the significance of such iconic American films as The Birth of a Nation, The Jazz Singer, Dr. Strangelove, Stagecoach, The Graduate, Star Wars and Saving Private Ryan.

 Clooney was the commencement speaker for the University of Cincinnati on June 8, 2012, and was awarded an honorary degree the following day.

-In 2014, Nick Clooney appeared in The Monuments Men which was directed by his son, George Clooney, who played one of the leading characters, Stokes.
+In 2014, Clooney appeared in The Monuments Men which was directed by his son, George Clooney, who played one of the leading characters, Stokes.
 Nick Clooney played the older Stokes visiting Bruges, Belgium, years later to see the Madonna, which was one of the many treasures rescued by the Monuments Men.

-In 2021, Nick Clooney joined the Sons of the American Revolution.
+In 2021, Clooney joined the Sons of the American Revolution.